bitrix24/b24restdocs/api-reference/catalog/store/catalog-store-get.md

 catalog.store.get(id)
 ```

-Method to access the values of warehouse fields by ID.
+Method to access the warehouse field values by ID.
 If the operation is successful, a [warehouse resource](resource.md) is returned in the response body.

 ## Parameters